-- (a) the continued detention is authorised by an officer of at least the rank of Superintendent; and - (b) the suspect is under arrest in connection with a serious arrestable offence; 39 and - (c) the authorising officer has reasonable grounds for believing that the suspect's continued detention necessary to: (i) secure or preserve evidence relating to the offence, or (ii) obtain such evidence by questioning the suspect and - (d) the authorising officer has reasonable grounds for believing that the investigation is being conducted diligently and expeditiously.
+- (c) the authorising officer has reasonable grounds for believing that the suspect's continued detention is necessary to: (i) secure or preserve evidence relating to the offence, or (ii) obtain such evidence by questioning the suspect; and - (d) the authorising officer has reasonable grounds for believing that the investigation is being conducted diligently and expeditiously.

-The fifth stage is when the maximum of 36 hours (1^{1/2} days) has lapsed, the suspect must be released or charged unless warrant of further detention is issued by a Magistrates' Court.
-A court may authorise the suspect's detention for 36 hours (1^{1/2} days) if: (a) the court comprises of at least two magistrates; and (b) the application for the warrant is made on oath as supported by a written information which is also supplied to the suspect; (c) and the suspect is present in court; and (d) suspect is detained in connection with a serious arrestable offence; and (e) the court is satisfied of the matters in (c) and (f) of the fourth stage.
-The sixth stage is when the maximum of 72 hours (3 days from the time of arrival at the designated police station) has lapsed where the court may then authorise further detention if all the conditions of the fifth stage at a satisfied.
-This further detention is for a maximum of 36 hours (1^{1/2} days) and in any event, the court may not authorise and/or released.
-The total numbers of days a suspect could be detained would therefore be 5^{1/2} days at the most: 1^{1/2} days (36 hours) by the police, and 4 days [96 hours (36 + 36) + 24] by the Magistrates.
+The fifth stage is when the maximum of 36 hours (1 days) has lapsed; the suspect must be released or charged unless a Magistrates' Court issued a warrant of further detention.
+A court may authorise the suspect's detention for 36 hours (1 days) if: (a) the court comprises of at least two magistrates; and (b) the application for the warrant is made on oath and supported by a written information which is also supplied to the suspect; (c) and the suspect is present in court; and (d) the suspect is detained in connection with a serious arrestable offence; and (e) the court is satisfied of the matters in (c) and (d) of the fourth stage.
+The sixth stage is when the maximum of 72 hours (3 days from the time of arrival at the designated police station) has lapsed where the court may then authorise further detention if all the conditions of the fifth stage are satisfied.
+This further detention is for a maximum of 36 hours (1 days) and in any event, the court may not authorise detention for a period of more than 96 hours.
+The seven stage is after 96 hours (4 days), the suspect must be charged and/or released. n40